dylanhogg/sql-app/README.md

-# sql-app
+# SQL App

-App that extracts table and column names from SQL queries
+TLDR: App that extracts table and column names from SQL queries